Ken Watkin

-Brigadier General Kenneth "Ken" Watkin, OMM CD KC (born 1954) is a Canadian lawyer, soldier and jurist.
+Brigadier General Kenneth Watkin, OMM CD KC (born 1954) is a Canadian lawyer, soldier and jurist.
 Watkin was Judge Advocate General (JAG) of the Canadian Forces from 2006 to 2010.
 He is an expert on military law.

 He was promoted to brigadier general and appointed JAG effective April 2006, for a four-year term.

 In June 2010, the Israeli government appointed Watkin to be one of two international observers serving on an Israeli commission of inquiry looking into the events surrounding an Israeli raid on the Mavi Marmara.

 Early life and education

 Watkin was born in Kingston, Ontario, a non-identical triplet, along with a brother (Kerry) and sister (Kathy); he also has an older brother (Robert).
 He and his siblings attended Loyalist Collegiate.

 Watkin is a graduate of the Royal Military College of Canada (B.A., 1976) and Queen's University Law School in Kingston, Ontario, where he received Bachelor of Laws and Master of Laws degrees.
 From 2002 to 2003, Watkin was a visiting fellow at the Human Rights Program of Harvard Law School.